Document Migration and Vendor Lock-In: A Nightmare Scenario We've All Experienced

 A system that allows for easy and workable migration generally also allows for customization and extensions without proprietary restrictions.
 In addition to the benefits for migration in or out, being able to tailor the system to your specific needs without altering its core ensures that you can adapt to new requirements without being forced to migrate again to another new system.

-In our case, FormKiQ is the most flexible and customizable document and enterprise content management platform available, owing to its source code availability, modular architecture, and its ability to leverage the 200+ products available within your AWS account.
+In our case, FormKiQ is the most flexible and customizable document and enterprise content management platform available, owing to its source code availability (with some restrictions), modular architecture, and its ability to leverage the 200+ products available within your AWS account.

 Finding the right partners is key